Magnet fishing

 Magnet fishing, also called magnetic fishing, is searching in outdoor waters for ferromagnetic objects available to pull with a strong neodymium magnet.

 Practitioners

 In English, people who practice magnet fishing may be called magnetfishers or magneteers.

-It is thought magnet fishing was initially started by boaters using magnets to recover fallen keys from the water.
+It is believed that magnet fishing was initially started by boaters using magnets to recover fallen keys from the water.
 Magnet fishing as a hobby began to take off in the early 2000s starting in Europe.

 Objects recovered

 Magnet fishing can recover metal debris such as discarded bicycles, guns, safes, bombs, grenades, coins, and car tire rims from bodies of water, but many who engage in the hobby hope to find rare and valuable items as well.

 Tools

 Typical magnet fishing equipment, including protective gloves, a bucket for storing catches, antibacterial hand gel, and a neodymium magnet attached to a rope.

 Magnet fishing is typically done with a strong neodymium magnet secured to a durable rope between 50 and 100 feet, and sometimes a grappling hook as a supplement to the magnet.
-For safety it is recommended to also use a pair of gloves to protect your hands from any sharp objects you may pull up with your magnet.
+It is recommended that magnet fishers use protective gloves to protect their hands from any sharp objects they may pull up with their magnet.